 The detailed Monitoring and Adaptive Management plan is provided in Appendix J - Monitoring and Adaptive Management, which includes coastal engineering and biological monitoring that begins during the preconstruction design phase and continues into the future.
-These actions are typical of USACE coastal projects, to measure project success through the completion of pre- and post-construction monitoring, as well as to execute continuing construction, to verify the effects analysis described in the FEIS, and comply with regulatory provisions.
+These actions are typical of USACE coastal projects to measure project success through the completion of pre- and post-construction monitoring, execute continuing construction, verify the effects analysis described in the FEIS, and comply with regulatory provisions.
 In addition, monitoring is needed to meet the requirements of mutual acceptability.
 As part of this project, the MAMP commits to a formal decision-making process, involving the agencies and stakeholders, to reduce the uncertainty of the proposed actions, and improve the quality of the decisions being made as part of continuing construction.

 The details of the plan will be updated in coordination with NYS, DOI, and other partners during PED.
-The estimated cost of the biological monitoring over 50 years is approximately \$85,000,000, while the estimated cost of the physical monitoring is about \$60,000,000 (FY20 P.L.).
+The estimated cost of the biological monitoring over 50 years is approximately \$110,331,000, while the estimated cost of the physical monitoring is about \$88,916,000 (FY20 P.L.).
 Both of these costs are included in the continuing construction costs for renourishment.
-On an annualized basis, the annual costs of biological and physical monitoring are approximately \$2,300,000 and \$1,300,000, respectively (FY20 P.L.).
+On an annualized basis, the annual costs of biological and physical monitoring are approximately \$2,326,000 and \$1,805,000, respectively (FY20 P.L.).